 During the 1990s, coed year-round programs were developed for children and their families and friends.
 These programs have grown to include more than a dozen programs annually, involving 2,000 children and their families.
 Barton also expanded its partnerships with medical institutions, such as UMass Memorial Health Care in Worcester and continued its relationship with the Joslin Diabetes Center in Boston.

 In response to the growing need for diabetes education, Barton has continued to expand its programs throughout MA, CT, and NY as well as its facilities to accommodate the requests of the families served.
-It now operates day camps for boys and girls in Worcester, Boston, Long Island, and New York City.
+It now operates day camps for boys and girls in Worcester, Boston, Long Island, NY, and Greenwich, CT.
 The Barton Center acquired The Rainbow Club, a one-week day camp program for children with diabetes and their parents in Greenwich, CT.
 The Barton Center also offers a one-week overnight camp program in South Hero, VT.